canonical/launchpad-manual/docs/developer/explanation/database/live-patching.rst

 contention, but it is minimal.

 Don't start index creation while there are long-running transactions in
-progress: the index will not complete until those transactions have completed, because it has to wait for the existing read transactions on the table to finish before it can be activated.
+progress: the index will not complete until those transactions have completed because it has to wait for the existing read transactions on the table to finish before it can be activated.